 My name is Janice.
-I’m a destination wedding photographer based in Toronto, Canada.
-I’m available to travel anywhere you are willing to go!
+I’m a wedding photographer based in Toronto, Canada.
+I also love to shoot destination weddings, and I’m available to travel anywhere you are willing to go!
 Even though I don’t like talking about myself, I believe it’s important to do so if we are going to work together.

 So here’s the short & sweet version: